-- 1. Ask mother to pull her knees to her chest keeping her thighs against her abdomen. - 2.
-Make a fist and apply gentle downward suprapubic (not fundal) pressure to help disengage the stuck shoulder. - 3.
+- 1. Ask mother to pull her knees to her chest keeping her thighs against her abdomen - 2.
+Make a fist and apply gentle downward suprapubic (not fundal) pressure to help disengage the stuck shoulder - 3.
 If these maneuvers fail to assist in delivery move on to the next maneuver

-Rubin II Maneuver - gentle sweeping of the anterior shoulder in the direction the baby is facing to disengage the anterior shoulder from the pubic symphysis.
+Rubin II Maneuver - gentle sweeping of the anterior shoulder in the direction the baby is facing to disengage the anterior shoulder from the pubic symphysis

-- 1. Insert two fingers into the vaginal canal to the between baby's head and maternal pubic symphysis. - 2.
-Gently push the shoulder in the direction the baby is facing to disengage the shoulder from the symphysis.
+- 1. Insert two fingers into the vaginal canal to the between baby's head and maternal pubic symphysis - 2.
+Gently push the shoulder in the direction the baby is facing to disengage the shoulder from the symphysis - 4.
+If this maneuver fails to assist in delivery move on to the next maneuver